Jungle (band): 2023–present: Volcano and Sunshine

 On 27 March 2023, the band announced their fourth studio album, Volcano, would be released on 11 August 2023 via Caiola Records, and on 11 August 2023, the band released Volcano along with an accompanying film titled Volcano, The Motion Picture.
 At the 2024 Glastonbury Festival, the band headlined the West Holts stage.

 On 7 October 2024, the band performed a cover of Birds of a Feather by Billie Eilish on BBC Radio 1's Live Lounge.

 On 6 June 2025, band members Josh Lloyd-Watson and Lydia Kitto released the album Love Made Trees, under the stage name Loaded Honey.

+The band released their fifth studio album, Sunshine on 14 August 2026 via Caiola and AWAL.

 Music videos

 Jungle are known for their one-shot dance videos co-directed by Josh Lloyd-Watson, one of the three members of the band.
 Lloyd-Watson frequently collaborates with the same dancers, choreographer, and cinematographer.